MarcBoule/ImpromptuModular/clipboard-format.md

 * Make sure you can handle the case where the JSON parser can’t parse the clipboard.
 This will be a very common case in the real world.
 The clipboard might just have text on it.
 * If you find a missing required property, you might either ignore it and skip over, or refuse to paste the entire thing.
 * When you find something wrong in the clipboard data, it is a nice courtesy to log a message to help others debug their modules.
-Like WARN(“no notes property in clipboard”) or WARN(“notes is not an array”).
+Like WARN("no notes property in clipboard") or WARN("notes is not an array").

 ### Documentation